BEGIN-StAndrews/gg3209-lab1-installation/README.md

 # GG3209 Lab No 1 - Installation

-Repository template to the Lab No 2 Assignment part No 1: Installation:
+Repository template for the Lab No 2 Assignment part No 1: Installation:

-Students need to include in their own Classroom repo:
+Students need to include in their Classroom repo:

-1. All requested Screenshots (make sure you include the names as it was instructed, there are automatic tests to validate their existance)
+1. All requested Screenshots (make sure you include the names as instructed, there are automatic tests to validate their existence)
 2. The "my_first_notebook.ipynb" notebook file with the required cells (Make sure you follow the instructions and avoid the use of AI, there are automatic validations that will have an impact in your grade.
 3.  the "my_first_notebook.pdf"

-Do not change or alter the tests files, that will also have an impact of your grade and can be consider academic misconduct.
+Please don't modify the test files, as this may affect your grade and/or be considered academic misconduct.

-For questions contact the lecturer or post your questions in the Teams Channel.
+For questions, please get in touch with the lecturer or post them in the Teams Channel.

+Fernando Benitez-Paez
+2025